SoftwareAG/adabas-tcp/README.md

 #### Adabas Constructor

-The Adabas class has the database number as required parameter.
+The Adabas class has the database number as a required parameter.
 Options for multifetch or logging can be added:

 ```javascript
 const adabas = new Adabas('localhost', 49152, { multifetch: 20 } );